 Standard shipping containers used for storage are usually 20ft (6.1m) long by 8ft (2.44m) wide so you don’t get much choice of size.

-Crates tend to range in size but are generally smaller than the majority of self storage units and much smaller than shipping containers so should only be considered for small amounts of storage.
+Storage crates tend to range in size but are generally smaller than the majority of self storage units and much smaller than shipping containers, so should only be considered for small amounts of storage.

-If you are not sure how much space your items will take up, we recommend you take a look at our MoreStore guide room size guide.
+If you are not sure how much space your items will take up, we recommend you take a look at our MoreStore Storage Space Calculator.

 How fragile are my items?

-If you are planning to store fragile items then self storage units are usually your best bet.
-Crates have to be handled by forklift and could therefore take knocks while shipping containers are exposed to the extremes of weather.
-Most shipping containers are watertight but there is the possibility of condensation build-up on hot days and they can freeze during the winter which could cause irrevocable damage to some items.
+If you are planning to store fragile items, then self storage units are usually your best bet.
+Crates have to be handled by forklift and could therefore be knocked, while shipping containers are exposed to the extremes of weather.
+Most shipping containers are watertight but there is the possibility of condensation build-up on hot days, and they can freeze during the winter, which could cause irrevocable damage to some items.
 Damp can not only ruin non-waterproof items like photographs and important documents but can warp furniture and damage paintwork or lacquer.
-Being inside a warehouse, self storage units are protected from the elements making them a safer choice for fragile items.
+Being inside a warehouse, self storage units are protected from the weather, making them a safer choice for fragile items.

 How much do I want to pay?

-If you are looking for the most cost-effective storage then storage crates are usually the cheapest option reflecting the smaller size and the minimum access.
+If you are looking for the most cost-effective storage, then crates are usually the cheapest option, reflecting the smaller size and the minimum access.
 Shipping containers are also usually fairly inexpensive and give you more space.
-Self storage units are at the more premium end of the market but this reflects the added benefits of lighting, heating and extra security.
+Self storage units are at the more premium end of the market, but this reflects the added benefits of lighting, heating, and extra security.